How much does it cost?

 How do I qualify to referee mini-soccer?

-Min-soccer is an outdoor, 7-a-side (or possibly 5-a-side) version of the game, with simplified Laws, played by boys and girls between the ages of 6 and 10 years.
+Min-soccer is an outdoor, 7-a-side (Under-10 and Under-9) and 5-a-side (Under-8 and Under-7) version of the game, with simplified Laws, played by boys and girls between the ages of 6 and 10 years.
 It is intended as an introduction to football with the emphasis on sporting behaviour and skill rather than physical strength.
 You will need to qualify on the standard referees' course (described above) and register with your local County F.A.
 The training team do NOT recommend refereeing in mini-soccer until you have acquired experience as an 11-a-side referee.
 This is because, while the players are very rarely any problem, you need to develop skills and strategies in dealing with spectators (usually "over-enthusiastic" and lacking in knowledge of the Laws of the Game!) in close proximity.
 This can be very intimidating, particularly for teenage referees, faced with the need to exert authority and discipline over much older adults.
 We hope to stage F.A. conversion courses for mini-soccer referees, working with the local youth leagues.

 How do I qualify as a referee in small-sided football and/or Futsal?